alm059/wireguard-config/readme_server.md

     -h|--help
         Get general help or command specific help
     -v|--visualize
-        visualize commands that will be ran instead of executing them
+        visualize commands that will be ran without modifying the existing environment

 Commands and Arguments
     new {<interface-name>} [-a <address>] [-p <port>] [-f <forwarding-interface>]